Skip to main content

 Script directory

-Example: Call of a specific script with display of a dialog
+Example: Calling a specific script and displaying a dialog box

-Example: A certain user group should only see the scripts from the "MyGroupBasedScripts" directory
+Example: A specific user group should only see the scripts in the “MyGroupBasedScripts” directory

 Example: Only remote scripts should be displayed